WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Out of the 14 anonymous reviews that have been given by students as at 11th of October 2024, our internships have been rated a 4.7 out of 5.

-## Summer 2024/2025 now available

-Please note applications for Faculty of Science has closed for the summer as we have had over 90 students apply.

-- Engineering and IT: start and end dates are from 25 November to 21 February for around 24 hours per week.
-- Faculty of Science: start and end dates are from 25 November to 21 February for around 8 hours per week.
-- Final Presentations are due week of the 17th of February for all students.
-Practice presentations will be done the week of the 10th February.
-- Please read through this page to see the list of projects and how to apply.

 ## Learn real world skills

 We prepare students for the real-world by teaching them: